sourcegraph/handbook/content/departments/talent/process/opening_a_new_job.md

 **Step 3**: the Recruiter posts the job to our [Careers page](https://about.sourcegraph.com/jobs/).
 If you would like it posted in other locations, please ask your Recruiter or send a Slack message to #hiring.
 You can see a list of other job boards we are considering [here](recruitment_branding.md).

+- The recruiter follows [these instructions](./recruitment_branding.md#before-posting-to-a-job-board) before posting a role to any given job board in order to track the source of applicants and help measure the job board's return on investment.

-**Step 4**: the Recruiter creates a Slack channel with the Interview Team and starts the Slack Kick-Off Process
+**Step 4**: the Recruiter creates a Slack channel with the Interview Team and starts the Slack Kick-Off Process:

 1. Create a new channel slack channel named: “team-hiring_position_recruiter-name”